-Do your students know how to think critically?
-Are they able to transition from descriptive writing to explanations?
-Can they suggest plausible causes and effects for social change?
-This ESL lesson exposes students to this kind of critical thinking and writing with built around chart analysis.
+This ESL classroom idea teaches writing students how to think critically.
+They learn by transitioning from descriptive writing to explanations.
+Then they suggest plausible causes and effects for social change.
+This ESL lesson exposes students to this kind of critical thinking and writing built around chart analysis.

-This lesson helps ESL students learn English writing skills by teaching them how to describe and explain.
-Aimed at low intermediate to advanced level students, this lesson should take between 1 and 2 hours to complete.
+This ESL classroom idea helps ESL students learn English writing skills by teaching them how to describe and explain.
+Aimed at low intermediate to advanced level students, this writing lesson takes 1 and 2 hours to complete.

 The lesson involves several language and critical thinking skills:

 - understand the difference between describe and explain